pankajToday/Laravel11-Sample/README.md

 ## Laravel Sponsors

-We would like to work with us and sponsors for funding my development.
+We would like to work with us and sponsors to fund my development.
 If you are interested then [Email](mailto:p1608088@gmail.com)

 ## Security Vulnerabilities